 2) If you don't have a PHP server

 You must have a PHP based server and FTP or SFTP access to upload the files or it won’t work.
 If you don’t, worry not, we can help you sort this out. ;)

-This is available at no extra cost on all monthly and annual paid plans.
+This is available at no extra cost on our Premium and Enterprise monthly and annual plans.